ethannguyen-uts/trackwise-backend/README.md

 ### Web Scrapping with puppeteer

-The main feature of the project is web scrapping, it uses puppeteer library to control headless Chrome browser that crawl retailers' websites to get products information like name, price, image, and url.
+The main feature of the project is web scrapping, it uses the puppeteer library to control a headless Chrome browser that crawls retailers' websites to get products information like name, price, image, and URL.
 Details implementation is in [scrapeProduct.ts](src/utils/scrapeProduct.ts) function:

 ```typescript